glassbead0/hanabi-conventions/Reference.md

   * Cathy would normally think that she has red 2, which would match the red 1 that was just played.
 However, she sees that when the clue happened, there was a red 2 next to the red 1.
   * Thus, Cathy discards, giving Bob the chance to blind the play the red 2.
 If he does not blind-play it, then it was a normal *Finesse* and she has red 2.
 If he does blind-play it, then it was a *Double Finesse* and she has red 3.
   * On his next turn, Bob blind-plays red 2 from slot 2.
 Cathy now knows that she has the red 3.

-### Prompts in Multi-Color Variants

-* In multi-color variants, *Prompts* apply to the card with the most positive information.
-* For example, in a 3-player rainbow game:
-  * Red 2 is played on the stacks.
-  * Alice clues red to Cathy, touching a red 4 as a *Play Clue*.
-This is a *Prompt* on Bob for a red 3.
-  * In slot 1, Bob has a card with only a red clue on it.
-(Thus, it can be any red card or any rainbow card.)
-  * In slot 2, Bob has a card with a red clue and a 3 clue on it.
-(Thus, it can be red 3 or rainbow 3.)
-  * Since slot 2 has more positive information, Bob should choose to play slot 2 as red 3 (instead of slot 1, the left-most card).
-* Players are **not** supposed to use information from negative clues.
-* For example, in a 3-player rainbow game:
-  * Red 2 is played on the stacks.
-  * Alice clues red to Cathy, touching a red 4 as a *Play Clue*.
-This is a *Prompt* on Bob for a red 3.
-  * In slot 1, Bob has a card with a positive red clue on it.
-(Thus, it can be any red card or any rainbow card.)
-  * In slot 2, Bob has a card with a positive red clue on it and a negative green clue on it.
-(Thus, it can be any red card.)
-  * Even though slot 2 is technically more likely to be the red 3, Bob knows that players are not supposed to use negative ifnormation for determining which card to play into a *Prompt*.
-Thus, Bob plays the red 3 from slot 1.

 ### Bluffs Through Already-Clued Cards